cn4218/CFGProject/Progress Reports/Project_Work_Document.md

 This document would be used to assess your project work and understand your approach to the project delivery.
 It will also provide an insight into your architecture, testing and implementation strategy as a team.

 NOTE: Your instructors team would also use this documents as part of the mock interview assessments to support their enquiries about your work and ‘rehearse’ live-like interview scenarios.
 We expect this report to be concise, but very detailed, so that every key point is explained and covered.
 It should be no more than 5-7 pages (A4) long.
-The report can and should include diagrams, images with descriptive captions.-->
+The report can and should include diagrams, images with descriptive captions. -->

 ## INTRODUCTION
 ### Aims and objectives of the project